 Can I take out books if I have an overdue book?
 I request all books be returned on time before checking out more books.
 I will allow up to 1 book to be taken out when there are any late books.

 How long can I take books out?
 Books can be checked out for up to 2 weeks.
 I encourage students to return their books early if ready.

 Can I renew a book?
 If you would like to renew a book please bring it in and we can update your account.
 Usually this is not a problem but if the book has a hold on it and another student or teacher is waiting for the book you will not be able to renew your book.

 How do I know if I have overdue books?
 I will be sending out weekly emails to families and teachers informing of any overdue books.

 Do I have to pay a fine for late books?
 There are no fines for overdue books.
 The email notice appears to have fines but this is just the replacement cost for a lost book not a late book.
 I am unable to change the language of the word “fine” in the software.

 Do I have to pay for a lost book?
 If a book has been lost I request the replacement cost or a replacement book.
 If you cannot acquire the same book, another book that is in good condition and popular / in demand is sufficient.
 If you are unable to pay for the book please contact me and we can make an alternative arrangement.

 Do you take book donations?
 Yes!
 I accept books that are in good condition and are popular / in demand.
-I can receive books in the mornings and can go through them and return to you any that won’t work for our library.
 Please make sure the books are in a bag that is clearly labelled with your contact info. or your child's contact info. so I know who you are and can thank you as well as give any books back that we do not need.